rudderlabs/rudder-sdk-js/CONTRIBUTING.md

 > We use **rollup** to build our SDKs.
 The configurations for them are present in `rollup-configs` folder.

-- For adding or removing integrations, modify the imports in `index.js` under the `integrations` folder.
+- For adding or removing integrations, modify the imports in `index.js` under the `src/integrations` folder.

 ## Committing